Saturday, January 2, 2021

 The Murder of Julian Brandon

-At the same time, Alice’s cousin, Danny Kent received a phone call from his sister-in-law, who lived across the street from the Brandons.
+At the same time, Alice’s cousin, Danny Kent received a phone call from his sister-in-law who lived across the street from the Brandons.
 She told him she thought Julian may have had a heart attack and needed help.
-Danny lived close, so he went around the back and found the door ajar.
-He went inside.
+Danny walked to Julian’s house and finding the back door ajar, he went inside.

 Vaitkus and Gaines didn’t find any bad guys, but they did find a woman on the floor in the bedroom.
 It was Alice Brandon.
 A trail of blood on the bed led to the floor where she lay.
 She had been shot in the head, but unlike her husband, she was alive.
 When paramedics arrived, Gaines backed away, knowing her survival depended on emergency treatment.
 He wanted to ask who shot her and killed her husband, but he knew it would have to wait.
 She was air lifted to LSU Medical Center in Shreveport.